Go to The Journal of Clinical Investigation

 Abstract

-Application of classic liver-directed gene replacement strategies is limited in genetic diseases characterized by liver injury due to hepatocyte proliferation resulting in decline of therapeutic transgene expression and potential genotoxic risk.
-Wilson disease (WD) is a life-threating autosomal disorder of copper homeostasis caused by pathogenic variants in copper transporter ATP7B and characterized by toxic copper accumulation, resulting in severe liver and brain diseases.
-Genome editing holds promise for the treatment of WD, nevertheless to rescue copper homeostasis ATP7B function must be restored in at least 25% of the hepatocytes, which surpasses by far genome editing correction rates.
-We applied a liver-directed nuclease-free genome editing approach, based on adeno-associated viral vector (AAV) -mediated targeted integration of a promoterless mini-ATP7B cDNA into the Alb locus.
-Administration of AAV-Alb-mini-ATP7B in two WD mouse models resulted in extensive liver repopulation by genome edited hepatocytes holding a proliferative advantage over non-edited ones, and ameliorated liver injury and copper metabolism.
-Furthermore, combination of genome editing with a copper chelator currently used for WD treatment, achieved greater disease improvement compared to chelation therapy alone.
-Nuclease-free genome editing provided therapeutic efficacy and may represent a safer and longer lasting alternative to classic gene replacement strategies for WD.
+Application of classic liver-directed gene replacement strategies is limited in genetic diseases characterized by liver injury due to hepatocyte proliferation, resulting in decline of therapeutic transgene expression and potential genotoxic risk.
+Wilson disease (WD) is a life-threatening autosomal disorder of copper homeostasis caused by pathogenic variants in copper transporter ATP7B and characterized by toxic copper accumulation, resulting in severe liver and brain diseases.
+Genome editing holds promise for the treatment of WD; nevertheless, to rescue copper homeostasis, ATP7B function must be restored in at least 25% of the hepatocytes, which surpasses by far genome-editing correction rates.
+We applied a liver-directed, nuclease-free genome editing approach, based on adeno-associated viral vector–mediated (AAV-mediated) targeted integration of a promoterless mini-ATP7B cDNA into the albumin (Alb) locus.
+Administration of AAV-Alb–mini-ATP7B in 2 WD mouse models resulted in extensive liver repopulation by genome-edited hepatocytes holding a proliferative advantage over nonedited ones, and ameliorated liver injury and copper metabolism.
+Furthermore, combination of genome editing with a copper chelator, currently used for WD treatment, achieved greater disease improvement compared with chelation therapy alone.
+Nuclease-free genome editing provided therapeutic efficacy and may represent a safer and longer-lasting alternative to classic gene replacement strategies for WD.

 Authors